Name | Georgia Atkinson |

 Georgia Atkinson is an exciting prospect and stand-out performer for the Central Districts Hinds in New Zealand domestic cricket.

-Despite her age (23), Atkinson has already featured in over 100 matches for the Hinds across both List A (Hallyburton Johnston Shield) and T20 (Dream 11 Women’s Super Smash) competitions.
+Despite her age (25), Atkinson has already featured in nearly 150 matches for the Hinds across both List A (Hallyburton Johnston Shield) and T20 (Dream 11 Women’s Super Smash) competitions.

 Atkinson made her Hinds debut in November 2017, and until recently, was used as a leg spinner who batted in the middle order.
 However, in recent times she has flourished in her new role batting alongside White Ferns star Natalie Dodd at the top of the order.
 In January 2023, the pair broke New Zealand's T20 opening partnership record hitting 112 against champions' Wellington, with Atkinson bringing up her maiden half-century (50).